 A lapse is also known as a slip: when an individual in recovery reverts to using alcohol or drugs and stops again within a short time.
 The almost immediate retraction of alcohol or drug use helps a person to avoid falling back into addiction once again, but a lapse can feel like a setback in recovery even if the person regains sobriety.
 A lapse can be a productive reminder that you have to remain dedicated to recovery, but it can also be the start of a down slide into relapse, depending on how it is handled.

-Both a lapse and relapse can be dangerous because the person may consume an amount of the substance of abuse they previously used in addiction without realizing their bodies can no longer handle that high of a dose.
-This can put people at risk of an overdose, which is why it is critical to be open about any slips rather than hiding these in shame.
+A lapse is considered a slip up and a relapse is thought to be a full-blown return to addiction, but both a lapse and relapse can be dangerous because the person may consume an amount of the substance of abuse they previously used in addiction without realizing their bodies can no longer handle that high of a dose.
+This can put people at risk of an overdose , which is why it is critical to be open about any slips rather than hiding these in shame.

 Lapse and Relapse Prevention Strategies